Rivendile/proj-multi-paxos/README.md

 If you finish running this command without error, you will see two new files `phxkv_pb2_grpc.py` and `phxkv_pb2.py` in the current directory.
 ## Usage

+We implement the Multi-Paxos Algorithm and a distributed database based on our Paxos consensus protocol.
 ### Echo Usage
 ```bash
 # Running the server
 # Without master leases: